Share this Post

 Sump pumps prevent flooding and protect your home from expensive repairs due to water damage.
-Therefore, experts and manufacturers recommend annual sump pump maintenance.
+Therefore, experts and manufacturers recommend following an annual sump pump maintenance checklist.
 In just a few steps, you can maintain the functional reliability of your sump pump.

 Before we begin discussing how to maintain sump pumps, we need to explain how sump pumps work.
 Sump pumps are located at the lowest level of your house, typically the basement.
 You will find a sump pump in a basin below the basement floor.
 You will have to remove a basin lid to gain access to the pump.
 When groundwater rises inside the basin, the sump pump activates and drains the water from the basement to prevent flooding.

 Performing periodic maintenance for sumps throughout the year will ensure that the pump will protect your house from water damage.
 If you do not service your sump, you run the risk of costly and destructive flooding.
 Luckily, it only takes a few steps to do the periodic maintenance of sump pumps.